What Is A Private Company Limited By Shares?

 - Unlimited company

 PLCs are often listed companies on stock exchanges, there are relatively few and unlimited companies are also low in number.
-CLGs – often charities or professional associations – only represent 2.5% of UK corporate bodies according to government statistics from 2019.
+CLGs – often charities or professional associations – only represent 2.7% of UK corporate bodies according to Companies House statistics from 2025.

 Usually its founders, members, staff, their family members, debenture holders and so on have the shares.